Matirix/PyMarker/README.md

 ### V.0.1
 After the first run I noticed that some of the columns could be confusing so I've changed a couple things.
 1. I removed the  # of correct and # of total correct answers and replaced it with just student_answer and solution_key columns.

+### V.0.2
+There was a feature that essentially punished students for guessing multiple answers. i.e, if 'A,B' was the correct answer and they said 'A,C', they would receive 0.25, but if they wrote only A, they would get .5 on that question.
+To even it out, I added a flag that doesn't punish guessing.